unoplat/unoplat-code-confluence/README.md

 ### Status: Alpha

+### Programming Language Support

+1. Java  - Supported
+2. Python - In Progress
+3. Go - Planned
+4. Ts/Js - Planned

+Note: support is based on https://chapi.phodal.com/ and contributions are required on chapi upstream to improve parsing metadata.

 ### Roadmap:
 1. Generate training data for optimisation of summary generated at function ,class , package and codebase (use argilla for that)
 2. Enable oss llms and induce llm routing for cost and effective optimisation for oss and commercial llms